CaioCamatta/llm-chat-code-helper/README.md

 \`\`\`
 ```

-Then, what I do is go on ChatGPT and give it a prompt such as "I am doing <brief description of my project>.
+After running the scrip, what I do is go on ChatGPT and give it a prompt such as "I am doing \<brief description of my project\>.
 Add unit tests to this function `functionABC`.
-Here's all my code: <paste output from script>"
+Here's all my code: \<paste output from script\>"